 Nottingham attacks: A timeline of how the incident unfolded

-Two 19-year-olds and man in his 50s were killed in the major incident, police said.
+Barnaby Webber, Grace Kumar and Ian Coates were killed in the attacks on Tuesday.

-Three people – two 19-year-old students and a man in his 50s – were killed in the Nottingham attacks.
+Three people – Barnaby Webber, Grace Kumar and Ian Coates – were killed in the Nottingham attacks.

 A 31-year-old man remains in police custody after being arrested on suspicion of murder.